 Spectral confusion can occur between different land cover types that have similar spectral properties.
 For example, bare rocks in the littoral coastal zone lack significant vegetation, so too do exposed mountain rocks and sealed urban surfaces.
-Spectrally these surfaces can appear very similar when viewed from space and extra detail is needed to differentiate them.
-We used 10m Context Rasters to resolve a range of confusion types.
-For Great Britain the 10m Context Rasters were:
+Spectrally these surfaces can appear very similar when viewed from space and extra detail is required to differentiate them.
+We used 10 m Context Rasters to resolve a range of confusion types.
+For Great Britain, the 10 m Context Rasters were:

-- 1. Height, derived from the NEXTMap® terrain product from Intermap® Solutions - 2.
-Aspect, derived from the NEXTMap[®] terrain product from Intermap[®] Solutions - 3.
-Slope, derived from the NEXTMap® terrain product from Intermap® Solutions - 4.
-Distance from the nearest building, derived from Ordnance Survey open data - 5.
-Distance from road, derived from Ordnance Survey open data - 6.
-Distance from sea, derived from Ordnance Survey open data - 7.
-Distance from freshwater, derived from Ordnance Survey open data - 8.
-A foreshore binary mask, derived from Ordnance Survey open data - 9.
-A tidal water binary mask, derived from Ordnance Survey open data - 10.
+- 1. Height, derived from the NEXTMap[®] terrain product from Intermap[®] Solutions. - 2.
+Aspect, derived from the NEXTMap[®] terrain product from Intermap[®] Solutions. - 3.
+Slope, derived from the NEXTMap[®] terrain product from Intermap[®] Solutions.

+- 4. Distance from the nearest building, derived from Ordnance Survey open data. - 5.
+Distance from road, derived from Ordnance Survey open data. - 6.
+Distance from sea, derived from Ordnance Survey open data. - 7.
+Distance from freshwater, derived from Ordnance Survey open data. - 8.
+A foreshore binary mask, derived from Ordnance Survey open data. - 9.
+A tidal water binary mask, derived from Ordnance Survey open data. - 10.
 A woodland binary mask, derived from Ordnance Survey open data.

-For Northern Ireland 10m Context Rasters were:
+For Northern Ireland 10 m Context Rasters were:

-- 1. Height, derived from the NEXTMap[®] terrain product from Intermap[®] Solutions - 2.
-Aspect, derived from the NEXTMap® terrain product from Intermap® Solutions - 3.
-Slope, derived from the NEXTMap[®] terrain product from Intermap[®] Solutions - 4.
-An urban binary mask derived from open data of the Northern Ireland Statistics and Research Agency - 5.
-A distance to coast layer derived from the Ordnance Survey or Northern Ireland open data - 6.
-A distance to freshwater layer derived from the Ordnance Survey or Northern Ireland open data - 7.
-A distance to road layer derived from the Ordnance Survey or Northern Ireland open data.
+- 1. Height, derived from the NEXTMap[®] terrain product from Intermap[®] Solutions. - 2.
+Aspect, derived from the NEXTMap[®] terrain product from Intermap[®] Solutions. - 3.
+Slope, derived from the NEXTMap[®] terrain product from Intermap[®] Solutions. - 4.
+An urban binary mask derived from open data of the Northern Ireland Statistics and Research Agency. - 5.
+A distance to coast layer derived from the Ordnance Survey or Northern Ireland open data. - 6.
+A distance to freshwater layer derived from the Ordnance Survey or Northern Ireland open data. - 7.
+A distance to road layer derived from the Ordnance Survey or Northern Ireland open data. - 8.
+A foreshore binary mask, derived from Ordnance Survey or Northern Ireland open data. - 9.
+A tidal water binary mask, derived from Ordnance Survey or Northern Ireland open data.